-Aurora HDR 2019 takes the award-winning features of earlier Aurora releases, and adds a powerful AI-driven algorithm that produces great results (almost) every time.
-Coupled with an intuitive user interface and some of the best tools around, and you’ve got a killer HDR photo app.
+Aurora HDR takes the award-winning features of earlier Aurora versions and adds a powerful AI-driven algorithm that produces great results (almost) every time.
+Add to that an intuitive user interface and some of the best tools available, and you have a killer HDR photo app.

 What is Aurora HDR?

-Aurora HDR is a photo editing tool for working with HDR photographs, it offers a range of editing tools for you to fine-tune HDR images as expected, specially, it does quite well with single-exposure RAW photos.
-It’s available for both Mac and Windows, as a standalone App or a Photoshop and Lightroom plugin, and has been through several iterations (and improvements) over the past 5 years.
+Aurora HDR is a photo editing tool for working with HDR photos that offers a range of editing tools to let you fine-tune HDR images as you wish, and in particular, it performs quite well with single-exposure RAW photos.
+It is available for Mac and Windows, also can work as a standalone application or as a Photoshop and Lightroom plug-in, and has gone through several iterations (and improvements) over the last 5 years.

 Aurora HDR is developed by Skylum, the story of Skylum starts way back in 2008.
 Back then, amateur photographers Alex Tspeko and Scott Bourne founded Macphun, a company devoted to producing apps and plugins for photographers.

 Alex and Scott have released more than a dozen apps since then, and many of them have won coveted ‘app of the year’ awards.
 The software the company offers covers many aspects of photography, from black and white photo editing (Tonality) to noise reduction (Noiseless).